loryleticee/webscraping/README.md

 # webscraping
-Get datas from website an insert them in a database
+Get datas from a website an insert them in a database

 Start to install Selenium
 * sudo pip3 install selenium